jiale-radioastro/ADLeo_ultrafast_drifting_bursts/README.md

 # AD Leo ultrafast drifting bursts

-Example scripts for producing dynamic spectra from raw observation data of AD Leo
+Example scripts for data reduction of FAST and producing dynamic spectra of AD Leo

-Example scripts for magnetic extrapolations from ZDI model
+Example scripts for magnetic extrapolations using PFSS model

 If you would like to use the codes in this repository, please cite the following paper: